StevenBlack/intl/readme.md

 **Internationalization Tip:** multilingual applications need multilingual help.
 Use SET HELP TO to point to different help files as required.
-To specify a default startup Help file, use a HELP= configuration line in CONFIG.FPW.
+To specify a default startup Help file, use a HELP = configuration line in CONFIG.FPW.

 ### SET MARK TO \[cDelimiter\]